-Our earnout liabilities in connection with our GoMedigap acquisition in 2018 have been recognized at fair value.
-We measure the earnout liability using internally developed assumptions; therefore, it is classified as Level 3.
-The fair value of the earnout liability was measured using probability-weighted analysis and is discounted using a rate that appropriately captures the risk associated with the obligation.
+Our earnout liabilities in connection with our GoMedigap acquisition in 2018 were recognized at fair value.
+We measured the earnout liability using internally developed assumptions; therefore, it is classified as Level 3.
+The fair value of the earnout liability was measured using probability-weighted analysis and was discounted using a rate that appropriately captured the risk associated with the obligation.
 Key assumptions included new enrollments and volatility for the years ended December 31, 2019 and 2018 and our stock price at the time of payment.